 - Personalised care and support planning to enable them to self-manage as appropriate and to improve their health and well-being going forward

-Trusts have implemented clinically agreed protocols and pathways for personalised stratified follow up for breast cancer and are next focussing on developing and implementing them for colorectal and prostate cancer patients across the Humber, Coast and Vale region.
+Trust have now implemented clinically agreed protocols and pathways for personalised stratified follow up for breast cancer patients, and are currently working towards personalised stratified follow up for colorectal and prostate cancer patients across the Humber, Coast and Vale region.

 Personalised Core Care Interventions